dd9jn/rfc4880bis/crypto-refresh.md

 ## Sym.
 Encrypted Integrity Protected Data Packet (Tag 18) {#seipd}

 The Symmetrically Encrypted Integrity Protected Data packet is a variant of the Symmetrically Encrypted Data packet.
-It is a new feature created for OpenPGP that addresses the problem of detecting a modification to encrypted data.
-It is used in combination with a Modification Detection Code packet.
+It is a legacy OpenPGP mechanism that, in combination with the Modification Detection Code packet ({{mdc}}) offers some protections against ciphertext malleability.

-There is a corresponding feature in the features Signature subpacket that denotes that an implementation can properly use this packet type.
+The AEAD Encrypted Data packet ({{aead}}) offers a more cryptographically rigorous defense against ciphertext malleability, but may not be as widely supported.
+See {{ciphertext-malleability}} for more details on choosing between these formats.

 An implementation MUST support decrypting and generating these packets.
-An implementation SHOULD specifically denote support for this packet, but it MAY infer it from other mechanisms.
+An implementation publishing a public key SHOULD explicitly denote support for this packet by setting the first bit of the Features subpacket ({{features-subpacket}}) to 1 in any self-signature.

-For example, an implementation might infer from the use of a cipher such as Advanced Encryption Standard (AES) or Twofish that a user supports this feature.
-It might place in the unhashed portion of another user's key signature a Features subpacket.
-It might also present a user with an opportunity to regenerate their own self-signature with a Features subpacket.
+Any encrypting implementation MUST assume that the recipient supports MDC, even if the recipient's Features subpacket has the first bit set to 0.

 This packet contains data encrypted with a symmetric-key algorithm and protected against modification by the SHA-1 hash algorithm.
 When it has been decrypted, it will typically contain other packets (often a Literal Data packet or Compressed Data packet).